michaelreichmann/Sample_Chopper/README.md

 *Max 8.5*

-This Max for Live Device slices a Sample in evenly spaced segments.
+This Max for Live Device slices a sample in evenly spaced segments.
 Each segment can be played via MIDI.